pitkanenlauri/dla/README.md

 This program simulates such process with chosen grid size and particle count.
 Also image of the cluster is created.
 You can also calculate the fractal dimension of the created cluster.

-For more info see [Diffusion limited aggregation.pdf](https://github.com/pitkanenlauri/dla/blob/main/Diffusion%20limited%20aggregation.pdf).
+For info regarding the coursework assignment see [Diffusion limited aggregation.pdf](https://github.com/pitkanenlauri/dla/blob/main/Diffusion%20limited%20aggregation.pdf).

 ## How to use